 - Gaillard, E., La jurisprudence du CIRDI, Paris, Pedone, 2004.

 - ICSID Convention, Rules and Regulations

-- Paparinskis, M. (ed.), Basic Documents on International Investment Protection, Oxford, Hart Publishing, 2012.
+- Paparinskis, M. (ed.), Basic Documents on International Investment Protection, Second edition, Oxford, Hart Publishing, 2019.

 Periodicals, serial publications

 - Arbitraje: Revista de arbitraje comercial y de inversiones

 - ICSID Review: Foreign Investment Law Journal

 - Kost, I.L. and M. Statius Muller, "Selected Bibliography on International Investment Law", Austrian Review of International and European Law, 13 (2008), pp. 469-497.